sablier-labs/lockup/README.md

 `transfer`/`transferFrom` (i.e. deposit, withdraw and refund operations).
 When performing these actions, we adjust the calculated amount (withdrawable or refundable) based on the asset's decimals:

+Deposit:

+- if the asset has 18 decimals, the internal deposited amount remains same as the transfer amount
+- if the asset has fewer decimals, the internal deposited amount is increased by the difference between the asset decimals and 18

+Withdraw and Refund:

-- if the asset has fewer decimals, the transfer amount is reduced.
+- if the asset has 18 decimals, the transfer amount is the same as the internal amount
-- if the asset has more decimals, the transfer amount is increased.
+- if the asset has fewer decimals, the transfer amount is decreased by the difference between 18 and asset decimals

 Asset decimal is retrieved directly from the ERC20 contract.
 We store the asset decimals to avoid making an external call to get the decimals of the asset each time a deposit or withdraw is made.
 Decimals are stored as `uint8`, making them inexpensive to store.

+### Limitations

+- ERC20 tokens with decimals higher than 18 are not supported.

 ## Invariants